This Route provides guidance and templates for procurements that are:

 Please remember that procurement is a continual process: continue to use lessons learned in all procurement exercises.

-Your supplier's performance should be managed throughout the lifetime of the contract to make sure that they perform to the quality, service, cost and delivery identified in your original quotation.
-Some benefits of contract management may include:
+The supplier’s performance should be managed throughout the lifetime of the contract to make sure they deliver the quality, service, cost and delivery identified in the contract award.

 Quickfire Guide